ZehraBoyan/Amadeus_TestCase/README.md

-# Amadeus Test Case Test Automation
+# Flight Search Application QA Tests

 This project includes some basic test cases on a specific web application.
 The project is developed using [IntelliJ IDEA](https://www.jetbrains.com/idea/) and has the following Maven dependencies: